Holographic massive plasma state in Friedman Universe: cosmological fine-tuning and coincidence problems: Cosmological coincidence problem

-The dark energy density vanishes ($\rho_{_\Lambda}\approx 0$) at the reheating end $z_{_R}$.
-However, for a long period ($5\lesssim z\lesssim z_{_R}$), it slowly increases ($\rho_{_\Lambda}\gtrsim 0$) and closely follows up with radiation $\rho_{_R}$ and matter energy $\rho_{_M}$ densities' evolution, see Figures \ref{tlcdmplot} (b) and \ref{clcdmplot} (c) for large $z>5$.
+{\it The phase (1):} for a long period ($10\lesssim z\lesssim z_{_R}$), it slowly increases ($\rho_{_\Lambda}\gtrsim 0$) and closely follows up with radiation $\rho_{_R}$ and matter energy $\rho_{_M}$ densities' evolution, see Figures \ref{tlcdmplot} (b) and \ref{clcdmplot} (c) for large $z\gtrsim 10$.
 The reason is that the dark-energy, matter, and radiation interacting rate $\Gamma_M/H\ll 1$ and exchanging amount $\delta Q\ll 1$ are very small, but not zero, see Figure \ref{tlcdmplot} (h) and (j).
-It is crucial for the dark energy density $\rho_{_\Lambda}$ following up the energy densities $\rho_{_R}$ and $\rho_{_M}$ since they had been varying many orders of magnitudes in the $5\lesssim z\lesssim z_{_R}$ period \footnote{It is a very long period, and that is why the $\Lambda$CDM has a fine-tuning problem.}.
-To indicate the $\rho_{_\Lambda}$ increase following $\rho_{_{\Lambda, M}}$, we here adopt the word ``following up'', which has a similar sense as the word ``track down'' used in Ref.~\cite{Zlatev1999}.
+It is crucial for the dark energy density $\rho_{_\Lambda}$ following up the energy densities $\rho_{_R}$ and $\rho_{_M}$ since they had been varying many orders of magnitudes in the $10\lesssim z\lesssim z_{_R}$ period.
+This phase is absent in $\Lambda$CDM \footnote{It is a very long period, which is why the $\Lambda$CDM has a fine-tuning problem.}.